eclipse-langium/langium-website/hugo/content/docs/recipes/lexing/indentation-sensitive-languages.md

 To achieve that, you can make use of synthetic tokens in the grammar which you would then redefine using Chevrotain in a custom token builder.

 Starting with Langium v3.2, such token builder (and an accompanying lexer) are provided for easy plugging into your language.
+They work by modifying the underlying Chevrotain token generated for your indentation terminal tokens to use a custom matcher function instead that has access to more context than simple Regular Expressions, allowing it to store state and detect _changes_ in indentation levels.
+This is why you should provide it with the names of the tokens you used to denote indentation: so it can override the correct tokens for your grammar.

 ## Configuring the token builder and lexer